Fornaxian/pixeldrain_web/res/include/md/100_gigabit_ethernet.md

 Most apps have no way to effectively use hundreds of CPU threads.
-At some point adding more threads will only consume more memory and CPU cycles just because they kernel scheduler, memory controller and your language runtime have to manage all those threads.
+At some point adding more threads will only consume more memory and CPU cycles just because the kernel scheduler, memory controller and your language runtime have to manage all those threads.
 This can cause huge amounts of overhead.
-My rule of
-thumb: If you have 64 or more cores: `SMT OFF`
+My rule of thumb: If you have 64 or more cores: `SMT OFF`

 ### IOMMU